validatedid/did-auth-oidc-siop/README.md

 );
 ```

-- User redirects to the RP `redirectUri` URI passing the Response token as a parameter:
+- User does a POST REST API call to the RP `redirectUri` URI passing the Response token as a parameter:

 <!-- prettier-ignore-start -->
 ```html